turingschool/career-development-curriculum-site/module_four/negotiations.md

 "If you can do this, then I'm on board."

-### Other Parts of the Offer to Consider: Equity
-Learn the lingo:
-* Stock Option: Contract given by the company which allows you to purchase shares in the company at a later date, and allows you to sell those shares for profit.
-  * Options are granted on your hire date.
-After your first year, you can exercise 25% of your options.
-Starting your second year, you will vest about 21 more options every month.
-Hopefully the company's value is increasing during this time, and in your fourth year, you are fully vested and can buy all of your options.
-* Strike Price: The price per share at the last valuation when your stock options were granted.
-* Cliff: A time period usually imposed before your options begin to vest.
-* Exercise: To “exercise” an option is to make a choice to buy the shares (or not).
-The “exercise period” is a window of time you have to make this decision.
-* Vesting: How often your stock options become available for purchase.

-What does this look like?
-Most Common:
-* Options will vest over 4 years
-* 1 year cliff to buy first 25%
-* Monthly vesting
-* 10 year exercise period
-* 90 day exercise period upon termination

-Consider:
-* How many stock options?
-It will end up being a small fraction of ownership.
-* What's the strike price?
-The more rounds of funding the company has had, or the longer they’ve been around, the higher the strike price.
-* What's your exit plan?
-Whether the options are going to be worth anything some day depends on the exit plan.

-**Bottom Line:** Don’t accept more equity over salary.

 ### What if a Company Can't Meet Your Counter?
 * If the company is unable to meet your counter offer, *this is okay.* **The worst thing they can say is "no."** It is good practice to always negotiate.